dennisngugiwambui/PoultryFarmingSystem/README.md

 The system also allows the user to sale the eggs.
 After sales a receipt to the person purchasing the eggs is generated.

 The system will be capable to employ Ai text generation to help farmers do some research.
+The api will be from either google bard, copilot or chatgpt.